Gov’t will continue to collaborate with security agencies to combat threat of illegal mining – Duker

 Mr Duker detailed that the small-scale mining sector has provided direct and indirect employment to thousands of Ghanaians.

-Notwithstanding these enormous benefits, the Deputy Minister lamented the challenges stifling the sector's growth and threatening sustainability of the mining economy and the country’s security.
+Notwithstanding these enormous benefits, the Deputy Minister lamented the challenges stifling the growth of the sector and threatening sustainability of the mining economy as well as the country’s security.

 Whiles admitting the challenges confronting the country, he espoused certain measures rolled out by government to tackle the challenges.